cameronabrams/otfp/README.md

 Default prefix is `/usr` but can be changed with `--prefix`, for instance:

     meson setup --prefix=$(realpath ./usr) build

+To run the examples, set the `CFACV_BASEDIR` environment variable to the OTFP
+prefix:

+    cd examples/OTFP/
+    export CFACV_BASEDIR=/usr
+    ./test.sh

 ## Citations

 The OTFP method is explained in detail in the original publication: